 How do you know you can trust me as editor?

 I’ve got a file full of letters of commendation.
 On the home page, I’ve included some quotes from clients whose names are withheld.
 (Remember, all work is confidential – but most of my clients would be glad to speak with you.)

 What can you expect from the editing?

 My goal is always to see you increase your knowledge.
-As a result of my edits, you learn more and more how to edit your own work.
+As a result of my edits, you learn more and more about how to edit your own work.

 (Yes, my goal is to keep “deleting” my clients, one after the other.
 But that’s OK – most clients refer other clients.)

 I look forward to hearing from you.
-I promise to listen carefully – for I know you are unique, so is your writing, so are your editing needs.
+I promise to listen carefully – for I know you are unique, so is your writing, and so are your editing needs.